wfailla/un-orchestrator/orchestrator/README_RUN.md

     to a network function, and then sent our from a second physical port.

-### How to start xDPd to work with the un-orchestrator
+## How to start xDPd to work with the un-orchestrator

+Set up DPDK (after each reboot of the physical machine), in order to:

+  * Build the environment x86_64-native-linuxapp-gcc
+  * Insert IGB UIO module
+  * Insert KNI module
+  * Setup hugepage mappings for non-NUMA systems (1000 should be a reasonable number)
+  * Bind Ethernet device to IGB UIO module (bind all the ethernet interfaces that you want to use)

+	; Launch the DPDK setup script (note that the library has been downloaded togher with xDPd, ; and it is located at [xdpd]/libs/dpdk):
+	$ cd [xdpd]/libs/dpdk/tools
+	$ sudo ./setup.sh

 Start xDPd: